Decision-Neuroscience-Lab/coding-workshop-material/Intro-to-Markdown-and-Pandoc.md

 A handy list of commands is available in the [user guide](http://pandoc.org/MANUAL.html) or by entering `pandoc --help` into the command line.

+By using Markdown with Pandoc you can quickly and easily format your writing, keep track of your edits like you would with code, and convert your text into a manuscript in .docx or LaTeX format for your collaborators.
+By using Markdown with Git you also have a complete history of your writing process, and an easy way to backup your documents to a private repository in the cloud.

 <br/><br/>